Travel Destinations and Quizzes for Fun and Challenge

 It was truly the most perfect example of English I had ever heard.
 It was better than most people here in the U.S. speak.

-I was Interrogated!
+I was Singled out and Interrogated!

 He asked me what I was doing in China, where I went to high school, did I go to college and a lot of other questions, all in perfect English.
 We actually had a nice short conversation.
 He asked me what I had in my bag and I told him it was a gift for the person who was to give us a tour of a potential factory we were hoping to make some goods for us.